 The Hadean Eon (4550–4000 Ma)

-The most plausible story is that Earth was born a hot body as smaller rocky bodies slammed together (the other theory, growing less tenable in my opinion, is that Earth assembled in a cold state).
-The iron core separated out and the mantle was an ocean of magma.
-A large body, roughly Mars's size, collided with the proto-Earth and splashed enough mantle material into orbit to assemble the Moon.
+The most plausible story is that Earth was born a hot body as smaller rocky bodies slammed together (the other theory, now abandoned, is that Earth assembled in a cold state).
+The iron core separated out and the mantle around it was an ocean of magma.
+A large body given the name Theia, roughly the size of Mars, collided with the proto-Earth and splashed enough mantle material into orbit to assemble the Moon.
 All of this happened well before 4000 Ma.

 A few microscopic zircon crystals, recycled from earlier rocks, have been dated from before 4000 Ma.
 It is argued that these indicate the presence of crustal rocks that formed continents, with corresponding oceans.
 Rocks from Greenland, dating from about 3980 Ma, show signs that living things were already processing carbon at this time.